Binks Estate Agent

 If such approval is not forthcoming, then it is mandatory for the Managing Agent (or whoever collects the rent in the UK) to deduct tax at the standard rate at source and to make quarterly returns to the Inland Revenue.
 In these circumstances we reserve the right to make additional charges to the Landlord to cover the administrative costs of making these returns.
 If no Managing Agent is instructed and payments are made directly to you, then the tenant will be obliged to make such deduction before the rent is forwarded.

-We use a standard form of Assured Shorthold Tenancy Agreement that has been drafted by the Association of Residential Letting Agents (ARLA).
-This has been specifically designed to comply with the Unfair Terms in Consumer Contracts Regulations, UTCCR, issued by the Office of Fair Trading in May 2001.
+We generally use a standard form of Assured Shorthold Tenancy Agreement that is substantially based upon a document that has been drafted by the Association of Residential Letting Agents (ARLA).
+This has been specifically designed to conform with all current legislation and was updated in 2019.
 It ensures that the contract is fair to both parties but also provides maximum security for the Landlord.
+This Agreement will create a personal and binding contract between the landlord and tenant.
+It should, however, be noted that any new statutes subsequently passed by the government could, in certain circumstance, vary and override contractual terms that have been agreed.